 We begin by examining the traffic coming into one of the four switches on the second floor of our building.
-This is an HP Procurve switch with 96 1-gigabit active ports, consuming 500 watts and serving 50+ people.
-Over one week in March, bandwidth demand never exceeded 200 Mbps - an amount that could have been handled by consolidating it to a single gigabit port and providing 8-port switches (2 to 5 watts each) to users in individual offices.

-To verify that this is not aberrant behavior, Figure 2 shows the cumulative distribution of traffic for 7 building switches.
+This is an HP Procurve switch with 96 1-gigabit active ports, consuming 500W and serving 50+people.
+Fig. 5 shows the switch bandwidth over one week, measured once per second.
+The demand never exceeded 200 Mbps - an amount that could have been handled by a less power-hungry edge switch and additional small switches (2-5 W each) in individual offices to meet port demand.
+To verify that this is not aberrant behavior, Fig. 6 shows the cumulative distribution of traffic for 7 building switches.
 Note that the x-axis has a log scale.
-The number of ports for different switches varies from 24 to 120 and the CDF data was collected over 40 to 420-day periods.
+The number of ports for different switches varies from 24 to 120 and the CDF data was collected over 40-420-day periods.

 Similarly to PCs, switches are highly underutilized.
 For the equipment we measure, total network demand is lower than 1000 Mbps 100% of the time.
-Network overprovisioning is not a new concept or observation; it provides benefits, including higher throughput, lower loss, and lower jitter.
+Network over-provisioning is not a new concept or observation; it provides benefits, including higher throughput, lower loss, and lower jitter.
 But when the average utilization is under one hundredth of one percent, several questions are worth considering.
 Is the amount of over-provisioning unnecessarily large?
 How can we take better advantage of the large amount of bandwidth that today's networks are ready to support?
-Going forward, there are two ways to address the issue:
+Going forward, there are two ways to address the issue: consolidate